lucasplank/Hello-World/README.md

 ## How to use

-To use the software, you only need to download the HelloWorld.bat and run it on a Windows Computer.
+To use the software, you only need to download the "HelloWorld.bat" from the "app" folder and run it on a Windows Computer.
 If you're done reading the text, simply press any key on your keyboard and the software will exit.